 Geographically, there are a number of different regions in Florida, only a few of which are relevant to visitors:

-- The Panhandle: So called for reasons obvious to anyone looking at a map of the state, the Panhandle is home to Tallahassee, Florida's largely forgettable capital city, with little else of note besides being the home of Florida State University (and also the historically-black Florida A&M University).
-Some nice Gulf beaches up herenote , a major naval base at Pensacola, and...not much else.
-Peculiarly, much of the Panhandle is in a different time zone (Central) than the rest of the state, due the time line being a continuation of the Alabama/Georgia bordernote .
+- The Panhandle: So called for reasons obvious to anyone looking at a map of the state, the Panhandle is home to Tallahassee, Florida's largely forgettable capital city, with little else of note besides being the home of Florida State University and the historically-black Florida A&M University.
+Some nice Gulf beaches up herenote , a major naval base at Pensacola, and... not much else.
+Peculiarly, much of the Panhandle is in a different time zone (Central) than the rest of the state, due to the time line being a continuation of the Alabama/Georgia bordernote .
 It's sometimes grouped with Southern Alabama/Georgia — indeed, there have been multiple proposals throughout history, going back to before Florida was even part of the United States, to have the Panhandle area split off from the rest of the state and join Alabama.

-- The Tampa Bay area (which includes both Tampa itself and St. Petersburg and Clearwater across the bay) is normally spun off into its own region, Western Florida, along with Ft.
-Myers and Sarasota further south.
-This is the part with the really nice, "world's best" competition winning beaches, not that anyone remembers it.
-The Northerners in this area are also more likely to be from the Midwest than the Northeast, due to Interstate 75 connecting it with Michigan and Ohio.
-Although Orlando is generally regarded to be the "theme park city" of Florida, Tampa manages to hold its own with Busch Gardens, which is famous for its many roller coasters, though the area as a whole is generally more renowned for its large number of world-class museums.
-On the other end of the spectrum, it's also known for its strip clubs (it was the setting of Magic Mike) and a number of on-and-off sports teams, including the Tampa Bay Rays of MLB (which actually play in nearby St. Petersburg), the Tampa Bay Buccaneers of the NFL, and a solid ice hockey team, the Tampa Bay Lightning.
-Historically this was a major citrus growing area, though much of that has moved outward and inland.
+- The Tampa Bay area is normally spun off into its own region.
+The Northerners in this area are more likely to be from the Midwest than the Northeast, due to Interstate 75 connecting it with Michigan and Ohio.
+Historically, this was a major citrus growing area, though much of that has moved outward and inland.
+Although Orlando is generally regarded as the "theme park city" of Florida, Tampa manages to hold its own with Busch Gardens, which is famous for its many roller coasters, though the area as a whole is generally more renowned for its large number of world-class museums.
+On the other end of the spectrum, it's also known for its strip clubs (it was the setting of Magic Mike) and a number of on-and-off sports teams, including the Tampa Bay Rays of MLB (which actually play in nearby St. Petersburg), the Tampa Bay Buccaneers of the NFL, and a surprisingly solid (given the area) NHL team, the Tampa Bay Lightning.

 - South Florida: The "tri-county" area,note which is by far the most heavily populated region of the state.
 Once you get south of Tampa, the climate turns steadily more tropical and the terrain steadily more swampy.
 The Everglades once covered most of South Florida, but now... not so much.
 Still nice beaches on the coast, but not much to see inland unless you really want to see a giant, shallow lake with a name that hardly anyone can spell correctly for some odd reasonnote , or miles and miles of swampland and/or sugar cane fields.
 Miami is of course in this region and, due to the large Latin American (primarily Cuban) community, knowing some Spanish helps.
 There's also pretty much continuous urban/suburban sprawl from Miami north for about 100 miles — but never more than 20 miles to the west, making it the longest and narrowest metropolitan area in the United States.
 Other major cities include Fort Lauderdale and West Palm Beach.note